-Residents must carry identification at all times.
+Residents must always carry identification.
 Unauthorized use, possession, or duplication of an identification card for any purpose is prohibited.
 In cases when one individual allows another to utilize his or her card for any reason, including entering a building or using a meal, both the card owner and the user will be held responsible for violations of the Community Standards and the Student Code of Conduct.